conanite/nydp-caxlsx/README.md

 # Nydp::Caxlsx

-This gem provides a nydp wrapper for the @caxlsx@ gem, allowing you finally generate excel (or libreoffice) spreadsheets from lisp!!
+This gem provides a nydp wrapper for the [`caxlsx`]https://github.com/caxlsx/caxlsx gem, allowing you finally generate excel (or libreoffice) spreadsheets from lisp!!
 The future has arrived!

 ## Installation